TallKite/linnstrument-firmware/README.md

 MISC SMALL BUG FIXES

 * Respond to midi input on the main channel when in ChanPerNote mode
+* If the DAW resets CCs 98-101, RPN/NRPN handling is unaffected
+* Receiving CC1 used to always move the 1st fader, CC2 moved the 2nd fader, etc. even when the faders were not linked to CCs 1-8.
+Faders now respond to the proper CC.
+Note that other uses of the CC take priority.
+For example, CC6 can move a fader only if it's not part of a NRPN.

 #  MICROTONAL FEATURES